 Goulash is one of our family’s staple meals on my Frugal Go-To meal list.
-Although it contains ground beef, you could always leave that out if you can’t afford it or go ahead and splurge if you can to make the meat version.
-This is a tasty, easy-to-make meal that the whole family can love and we almost always have leftovers because we make such a big batch.
+Although it contains ground beef, you could always leave that out if you can’t afford it or splurge to make the meat version.
+(You could also use ground turkey or even ground pork if one of those is cheaper.)
+This is a tasty, easy-to-make meal that the whole family can love, and we almost always have leftovers because we make such a big batch.

 Estimated Cost Per Serving: $0.68 (no meat) $1.78 (with meat)

 (Cost based on store-bought canned tomatoes and plain pasta.
 Could be cheaper with home-canned tomatoes and home-raised beef.)